 On beaches with little slope there may be three distinct wrack lines.
-The lowest, or most seaward wrack line, indicates the height of the last high tide, the next landward line shows the height of the last spring tide, and the highest, often intermingled with man-made debris, shows the reach of the last big storm.
+The lowest, or most seaward wrack line, indicates the extent of the last high tide, the next landward line shows the height, or extent, of the last spring tide, and the highest, often intermingled with man-made debris, shows the reach of the last big storm.

-During typical tides there is a greater proportion of marine vegetation to debris in the wrack.
-The wrack is less dense and dries more quickly and the washed-up seaweed, algae, eel grass and marsh plants may provide a source of nutrients and seeds for the pioneer species of flora, a foraging habitat for shorebirds and a substrate for accumulating sand.
-Below the wrack line in the lower intertidal zone are infauna (invertebrates such as mollusks and crustacea) that are also eaten by shore birds.
+During typical tides

+there is a greater proportion of marine vegetation comprising the material of the wrack.
+The wrack is less dense and dries more quickly and the washed-up seaweed, algae, eel grass and marsh plants may provide a source of nutrients and seeds for the pioneer species of flora, a foraging habitat for shorebirds, and a substrate for accumulating sand.
+Below the wrack line in the lower intertidal zone are infauna (invertebrates such as mollusks and crustacea) critical to the beach ecology and augment the diet of shore birds.

 In severe storms, wrack can be composed of not only marine vegetation such as algae and plants in the genera Fucus, Laminaria and Zoster which are most abundant on northern shores, but also of animal matter, marine debris, solid waste and other pollutants.
-The wrack line in these storms usually indicates an exceptionally high tide mark that will likely not be returned naturally to the sea during succeeding high tides and may provide a breeding habitat for fecal coliform and create a health hazard to humans.
+The wrack line in these storms usually indicates an exceptionally high tide mark that will likely not be returned naturally to the sea during succeeding high tides and may provide a habitat for pathogens that can cause disease and create a health hazard to humans.